-At DoWMAT, we have a core duty to ensure our pupils receive the very best education possible.
+We believe we have a core duty, in all our DoWMAT academies, to ensure our pupils receive the very best education possible.

-Our Trust does not have a standardised curriculum.
+The Trust does not have a standardised curriculum.
 With our academies serving diverse communities, we have made the decision not to adopt a one size fits all model.
-Rather, each academy has taken the time to develop its own intent and approach - underpinned by our Christian Vision and our Christian Values - to delivering the key learning their pupils need.
+Nonetheless, we remain united by our focus on delivering the very best learning experiences for all our pupils within an engaging and exciting framework.
+To achieve this, each academy has taken the time to develop its own intent and approach - underpinned by our Christian Vision and our Christian Values - to delivering the key learning their pupils need.

 - Ambitious - in content and the knowledge and skills pupils have access to